tingkts/CodeSnippet/android XTS/README.md

 ### Note:

- - GTS and STS tool/source code are not open published, is OEM/vendor private licensed.
+ - GTS and STS tool/source code are not open published, are limited by OEM/vendor private licensed.